 Sex therapy, counselling, clinical supervision, professional development, and seminars on relationships and sexuality for all ages.

-I'm based in Bendigo and mostly working online for Covid safety.
+I'm based in Bendigo and mostly working online.

 My psychosexual therapy goals are to support people to work on the concern/s they present with, through first assisting them to feel safe, valued, connected and heard.
 As a sexuality educator I’m inclusive, supportive, evidence-based, and consider the appropriate pedagogy when planning a presentation.
 Making it fun is part of that.

-Go here for copies of Linda's publications and conference presentations.
+Go here for copies of publications and conference presentations.

 To make a therapy or supervision appointment or discuss a workshop, please contact me via email or mobile.